About the Award

 Created in 1998 to promote the connection between the Tribune Eagle, community involvement and Cheyenne’s largest event, the award honors individuals who have volunteered their time and efforts to make Cheyenne a better place to live.
 It has been given to residents known for their volunteer work in areas as diverse as Future Farmers of America, the Red Cross, STRIDE Learning Center and, of course, Cheyenne Frontier Days.

-A life-size bronze statue of Slack — appropriately, reading a newspaper — stands at the entrance to the Frontier Days headquarters to honor that volunteer spirit.
+A life-size bronze statue of Slack — appropriately, reading a newspaper — stands near the CFD Old West Museum to honor that volunteer spirit.
 The statue, created by Cheyenne artist Rich Haines, was commissioned by the Wyoming Tribune Eagle in 1997, the 100th anniversary of the first Frontier Day rodeo.
 On the front cover of the newspaper is a representation of the first Frontier Day edition of the Sun-Leader in 1897; on the inside cover is a depiction of the Tribune Eagle and the presentation of the first Community Spirit Award in 1998.
 The lamppost represents community spirit shining down on Col. Slack and people like our award recipient who play an active role in our community.
 The street signs of Ferguson and 16th mark the site of the Tivoli Building where the Frontier Day planning committee originally met.
-Winners of the Community Spirit Award receive a miniature of the statue.

 For centuries, newspapers have been a moving force in their communities, serving not only to relay information and stimulate conversation, but also to rally citizens to action.
 By sponsoring the Community Spirit Award, the Wyoming Tribune Eagle seeks to recognize and encourage involvement in community activities.
 All of our recipients have shared a strong commitment to community service that make them as worthy of recognition as the man who inspired the award.

 Nominations for the Community Spirit Award may be submitted by anyone.
-After nominations are reviewed by a committee of Cheyenne civic leaders, winners are chosen by the Wyoming Tribune Eagle’s Executive Committee and honored in a public ceremony held in mid-September.
+After nominations are reviewed by a committee of Cheyenne civic leaders, winners are chosen by the Wyoming Tribune Eagle’s Executive Committee and honored in a public ceremony held in late September.

 We hope the award will serve as a reminder that even one person’s vision, commitment and drive can bring about great things in our community.